by Scott Mehl © Unofficial Royalty 2015

 Often suffering from ill health in the cold weather, Marie Louise traveled extensively.
 It was while on one of these trips, to the United States and Canada, that her marriage ended without her knowledge.
 In December 1900, while in Canada, Marie Louise received a cable from her father-in-law, demanding that she return home immediately.
 Just an hour later, she received another cable, this time from Queen Victoria – “tell my granddaughter to come home to me.
 V.R.”
 Upon arriving back at Cumberland Lodge, she was told her marriage had been dissolved by her father-in-law, at her husband’s insistence.
 It has been speculated that the marriage was never consummated and that Aribert was homosexual, and had been caught in a delicate situation by either his wife or his father.
 In her memoirs, Marie Louise states that even though her marriage was annulled, she maintained the vows she had made at her wedding, and would never remarry.

-Marie Louise lived with her aunt Princess Beatrice, at Kensington Palace but she soon set up house at 21 Queensberry Place in London, England where she would live until the onset of World War I. Following the war, she returned to Cumberland Lodge and Schomberg House with her mother and sister.
+For a while, Marie Louise lived with her aunt Princess Beatrice at Kensington Palace but she soon set up house at 21 Queensberry Place in London, England where she would live until the onset of World War I. Following World War I, Marie Louise returned to Cumberland Lodge and Schomberg House with her mother and sister.
 She also became very involved in charity work, working with numerous organizations throughout the United Kingdom.

-In July 1917, her cousin, King George V, requested that all his extended family relinquish their German titles.
-Most of them lost their princely titles and were given peerages in the United Kingdom.
+In July 1917, her first cousin King George V requested that all his extended family relinquish their German titles.
+Most lost their princely titles and were given peerages in the United Kingdom.
 Perhaps out of respect for Marie Louise’s father Prince Christian, the only remaining son-in-law of Queen Victoria, the family retained their princely titles and simply stopped using the Schleswig-Holstein designation.

 One of Marie Louise’s best-known contributions was the creation of Queen Mary’s Dolls’ House.
 She worked tirelessly with craftsmen and noted artists and authors to create a scaled replica of a royal palace.
 It was presented to Queen Mary in 1924 and displayed at the British Empire Exhibition of 1924-1925.
 It is now on display at Windsor Castle, drawing thousands of visitors each year.

-After World War II, Marie Louise and her sister moved to 10 Fitzmaurice Place in Berkeley Square, London, England.
-She continued to participate in most family functions and remained very close to the King and Queen and their family.
+After World War II, Marie Louise and her sister Helena Victoria moved to 10 Fitzmaurice Place in Berkeley Square, London, England.
+She continued participating in most family functions and remained very close to King George VI, his wife Queen Elizabeth, and their two daughters.
 Following her sister’s death in 1948, one of her last major appearances was the Coronation of Queen Elizabeth II in 1953.
 Then, at the suggestion of Queen Elizabeth II, she began to write her memoirs.
 My Memories of Six Reigns was published in 1956.
 Being a granddaughter of Queen Victoria, and having lived to be 84 years old, Marie Louise had experienced a significant amount of history.
-She had lived during the reigns of six monarchs, attended four coronations and countless family functions throughout Europe, lived through two World Wars, and seen major changes in the Royal Family – particularly in the way it interacted with the British people.
+She had lived during the reigns of six monarchs, attended four coronations and countless family functions throughout Europe, lived through two World Wars, and seen major changes in the Royal Family, particularly in how it interacted with the British people.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.